rcoh/rcoh-dot-me-v2/content/posts/things-learned-first-thousand-lines-of-rust.md

 ```
 But I appreciate the trade off.
 In Scala, laziness vs. nonlaziness in the standard library collections has been a footgun for years.

-The type system of Rust was plenty for this project, even without higher kinded types.
+The type system of Rust was plenty for this project, even without higher-kinded types.
 Scala's type system is fine, but I frequently end up needing type classes which are a bit of a kludge in Scala.
 Rust brings type classes (called `Traits` in Rust) as _the way_ of code reuse.
 I feel pretty strongly that the ad-hoc polymorphism offered by type classes is the best option in terms of leading people into the [pit of success](https://blog.codinghorror.com/falling-into-the-pit-of-success/).

 Compile times in Rust aren't great -- it takes about 10 seconds to compile angle grinder with 1800 lines of Rust, but they certainly beat Scala.

 ## Things that might be awesome in the future
 Some things were a little rougher around the edges.
-I'm including this section not as a criticism, but rather as a heads of things to watch out for new Rustaceans.
+I'm including this section not as a criticism, but rather as a heads-up of things to watch out for new Rustaceans.

 ### Crates Don't Have Great SEO
 TLDR: If you're looking for a crate, search for it on [https://crates.io](https://crates.io).
 Many great crates don't show up Google!
 Another side note: A lot of great, well loved, crates don't have a lot of Github stars.